 Magella is a Clinical Scientist and the Operational Manager in the Electrophysiology Department at Moorfields Eye Hospital, London.
 She is the Lead Healthcare Scientist (HCS) and the Training Officer for the Scientist Training Programme (STP) at the trust.
 She is an Honorary Lecturer at the UCL Institute of Ophthalmology, London and a member of the North Central London Healthcare Science Council.
 She was awarded a Long Service Award for 20 years of service at Moorfields Eye Hospital NHS Foundation Trust in 2018.

 Omar is a Consultant Ophthalmologist and Retinal Specialist at Moorfields Eye Hospital, and Associate Professor at UCL.
-He completed his medical degree and PhD at the University of Cambridge, and post-doctoral work in Cambridge and the Australian National University.
 He has received a number of grant awards, including a £1.1 million Clinical Research Career Development Fellowship Award from the Welcome Trust in 2017.
 He was named “Rising Star of the Year” by the Macular Society in 2019, and received awards for Teaching Excellence and for Patient and Public Engagement from the UCL Institute of Ophthalmology in 2020.

 Mineo is Chair of the Department of Ophthalmology at the Mie University Graduate School of Medicine.
-His special interest is the physiology of the retina in normal and diseased eyes, and he has used electrophysiological, morphological, and molecular biological techniques to diagnose and characterize eyes with retinal diseases.
 With more than 200 peer-reviewed publications, Professor Kondo currently serves on the editorial boards of four scientific journals: Translational Vision Science and Technology, Documenta Ophthalmologica, Current Eye Research, and Japanese Journal of Ophthalmology.
 He was also elected to the Macula Society Member, and Board Member of ISCEV.